From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Preference Dataset Creation

 \subsection{Standardizing True News Explanations}

 While explanations for fake news naturally include explicit reasoning and veracity statements, true news explanations often lack such clarity.
 Fact-checking sources assume that factual news is self-evident, leading to minimal justifications.
 This inconsistency makes it difficult for models to learn a uniform veracity-based explanation structure.
 To address this, we standardized true news explanations by ensuring they explicitly affirm their veracity while preserving factual integrity.
-This step aligns true news explanations with the structured reasoning seen in fake news explanations, thereby creating a more balanced training dataset.
-For implementation details and examples, including the standardization prompt, please refer to the appendix (Section \ref{sec:true_news_prompt} \& \ref{true-news-example}).
+This step aligns true news explanations with the structured reasoning seen in fake news explanations.
+For implementation details and examples, please refer to the appendix (Section \ref{sec:true_news_prompt} \& \ref{true-news-example}).